And if you're still not sold, find out how Animal Crossing (and gaming more broadly) can be beneficial for your mental health.

 If you'd prefer, you can always build your own house as opposed to living in a tent.
 Of course, this does come at the price of a LOT of debt (it wouldn't be Animal Crossing if it didn't), but this loan has no deadlines, interest or assessment.

 You're in charge of all the interior design and extensions to expand your home.
+To help you expand your home faster you might want to grow a money tree.

 Taking inspiration from the mobile spin-off Pocket Camp, you’ll head on out to collect the materials that you need for crafting on the workbench.
 The tools you craft will allow you to unlock new items and ways of exploring as you progress.
 You can find this in the Resident Services tent, where you can also get handy tips on the game.